Amazon Echo (4th Gen) vs. Sonos One: Which should you buy?

 Amazon Echo vs Sonos One: Voice assistants and smart home tech

 If you want a smart speaker to use for Alexa commands, you'll want to choose the new Amazon Echo.
-In our Sonos One review, we found that Echo devices picked up Alexa commands far better than the Sonos One.
+Our Sonos One reviewer found that Echo devices picked up Alexa commands far better than the Sonos One.
 That was in 2017, and Amazon's subsequent Echo devices have only improved by then.
-Specifically, the speaker has a new processing chip that Amazon claims will respond to your Alexa commands twice as fast.
+Specifically, the speaker has a new processing chip that Amazon claims can respond to your Alexa commands twice as fast.

 The Sonos One (2nd Gen) also got a processor update in 2019, but we suspect that Amazon's newest device is optimized for Alexa commands better than the Sonos One, which must also save memory for Google Assistant.